Joseph Henry Banks: Retirement

 After his final retirement, Banks remained in New Zealand until 1905.
-He had become very involved in the Auckland Racing Club and the Auckland Trotting Club.
+He had become involved in the Auckland Racing Club and the Auckland Trotting Club.
 He remained in New Zealand possibly still in an advisory capacity to the militia, and was also called upon for local military ceremonies and inspections:

 Last week, Colonel Banks visited Coromandel, and reviewed the local martial array.
 The heat was very oppressive and the evolutions somewhat brisk.
 The sun's rays were somewhat striking, but one of the officers of the corps had come provided for either heat or rain.
 He took shelter from the sun under his umbrella.
 Presently, Colonel Banks passed along the line, and, with remarkable gallantry, the local officer proffered a portion of his kindly shelter to his superior officer.
 That stern warrior looked with ineffable scorn at the subaltern, took his measure from head to toe, and then, more in sorrow than in anger, said, "Well, well, this is the first time I have seen a volunteer on service take shelter under an umbrella; from henceforth this corps must be called the 'Gingham Corps.

-Joseph Banks was also a talented artist, and earned a reputation as something of a war artist, with some of his pen-and-ink drawings of the events in the campaigns in which he took part being hung in the Portsmouth Museum in England today.
+Banks was also an artist, and some of his pen and ink drawings of the events in his campaigns were hung in the Portsmouth Museum.
 In recognition of his contribution to the reputation of the New Zealand army under combat, his medals and military memorabilia were donated to the Queen Elizabeth II Army Memorial Museum at Waiouru, North Island, in 1996.

 Family

-On 9 September 1876, at the Church of St. Nicholas in Chadlington, Oxfordshire, then Lieutenant Joseph Henry Banks married (Frances) Edith Carter (1854–1950).
+On 9 September 1876, at the Church of St. Nicholas in Chadlington, Oxfordshire, Banks married (Frances) Edith Carter (1854–1950).
 She was the eldest daughter of Willoughby Harcourt Carter and his wife Eliza Palmes (1831–1903), of the Palmes family, the third daughter of George Palmes (1776–1851), J.P., D.L., of Naburn Hall, Yorkshire.
-The couple were married by the bride's uncle, Rev. George Carpenter (1829–1889), of Langston House (the Parsonage at Chadlington), where their reception was held.
-George Carpenter was the husband of Mrs Banks' aunt and godmother, Frances Edith Palmes.
-Colonel and Mrs Banks were the parents of three sons and two daughters.
+They had three sons and two daughters.

-Lt.-Colonel Joseph Henry Banks died at his home at Nuwara Eliya in 1916.
-Mrs Banks and her daughters continued to reside there, briefly living with her son Ralph on his tea estate before moving to Colombo, where her eldest daughter had since taken up residence with her husband, Ian Stewart (1885–1956), at India House.
-Shortly before World War II, she and both her daughters left Ceylon for Lee-on-the-Solent.
-Though ordered to do so, during the Blitz Mrs Banks refused to move from her cottage and proudly collected bomb shrapnel from her garden for her grandchildren.
+Banks died at his home at Nuwara Eliya, Sri Lanka, in 1916.